Lynsey Nolan: Storylines

 Lynsey damages her friendship with Mercedes when she begins a relationship with Riley, which ends because of his feelings for Mitzeee.
 The latter accuses Lynsey of being a stalker which results in Mercedes being stabbed during a confrontation with Mitzeee.
 She realises that Mercedes stabbed herself and stalked Mitzeee because of her involvement with Riley.
 Lynsey is also threatened by Walker and Ally after she becomes suspicious about their shared past.
 Brendan finds her dead and a murder investigation is launched with Mercedes, Ally and Walker amongst the suspects.
 Jacqui exposes Doctor Browning as the perpetrator - during flashbacks he kills Lynsey because she discovered Mercedes' vendetta against Mitzeee.
 Walker is present at the murder and does not prevent it in order to conceal an undercover police operation that she discovers.
 Lynsey appears as an apparition in Silas' mind and following her funeral, Doctor Browning pleading not guilty to charges of murder.
 At Christmas, Doctor Browning turns up at Mercedes' door and explains that he was cleared of murdering Lynsey after blaming Riley Costello (Rob Norbury).

 A year later in September 2013, Riley's name is cleared when Doctor Browning confesses to Lynsey's murder after being arrested for shooting Myra McQueen.
 Myra actually faked her death with a bullet proof vest and flees the country so Doctor Browning would be sent down and therefore kept away from Mercedes.
-In 2016, more than four years after her death, Silas told Lindsey Roscoe (Sophie Austin) that she loved her name, as he knew Lynsey before.
+In 2016, Silas tells Lindsey Roscoe (Sophie Austin) that he loves her name as he knew a Lynsey before.